aarizat/blog/docs/posts/retries_with_requests.md

 ### Retrying in case of gettting status codes

-Suppose you are making an HTTP request to a service and you want to retry the request in case you get a **500** and **503** status codes.
+Consider a scenario where you're making an HTTP request to a service and you want to retry the request in case you get a **500**(indicating server errors) and **503**(often indicating service unavailability) status codes.
 For this scenario, you could set up a *retry* logic using `requests` like so:

 ```python linenums="1"
 from urllib3.util import Retry